lkt-js/lkt-data-state/README.md

 # LKT State

-This Vue 3 plugin allows you to manage data state and check if there are changes.
+This package allows you to manage data state and check if there are changes.

 ## Installation